AMWA-TV/info-004/docs/Example HOWTO.md

 ;; MSG SIZE  rcvd: 158
 ```

-We see in the ANSWER section that our DNS has the two entries we included in our BIND9 database file for our NMOS registry and NMOS query type services.
+We see in the ANSWER section that our DNS has the two entries we included in our BIND9 database file for our NMOS registry and NMOS query service types.

 ### Checking the `PTR` records

-Next we use dig to query the DNS for PTR records associated with the entries obtained in our last step.
+Next we use dig to query the DNS for `PTR` records associated with the entries obtained in our last step.

 ```
 # dig _nmos-register._tcp.example.com PTR